 The time to build is now.
 The opportunity is in your hands.
 Together, we can do so much.

-For further information on the ‘Future is in Sight’ project or our supporting fundraising campaign, please contact Evan Gordon, General Manager of Fundraising on firstname.lastname@example.org or donate now.
+For further information on the ‘Future is in Sight’ project or how you can help us raise the last $500,000 to complete this fundraising campaign, please contact Evan Gordon, General Manager of Fundraising on firstname.lastname@example.org or donate now.

 Our generous donors